1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 Bars relating to the concerned offence

-Some offences cannot give rise to extradition (political or military offences, offences committed in the French territory, time-barred offences etc – see question 6).
+Some offences cannot give rise to extradition (such as political or military offences, offences committed on the French territory).

 Bars relating to the prosecution and punishment of the concerned offence